conwnet/github1s/README.md

 yarn build:vscode
 ```

-After the inital successful build, you could use the watch mode:
+After the initial successful build, you could use the watch mode:

 ```bash
 cd github1s